 - This shuts off the signal between the neurons.

 How This Works in Your Brain

-When you use drugs or alcohol, it interferes with the way your brain’s neurons send, receive, and process the signals from the neurotransmitters.
-Thus, the pleasure of high produced drugs likely involves surges of chemical signaling compounds (including the body’s natural opioids) and other neurotransmitters in parts of the reward circuit.
+How do drugs affect the brain?
+Well, When you use drugs or alcohol, it interferes with the way your brain’s neurons send, receive, and process the signals from the neurotransmitters.
+Thus, the pleasure of high-produced drugs likely involves surges of chemical signaling compounds (including the body’s natural opioids) and other neurotransmitters in parts of the reward circuit.